How to change spark plugs

 There are many different spark plug testers available to buy online.
 They are affordable and safe to use - here's how.

 Start the engine as you normally would.
-If the device lights up, this indicates that there is a strong electrical input; if it doesn't light up, the spark plug likely needs replacing.
+If the device lights up, this indicates a strong electrical input; if it doesn't, the spark plug likely needs replacing.

 Frequently asked questions